Dr Ravichandran Sengapalli

 Appointments can be made via Reception during our usual opening hours.
 Please note that patients cannot refer themselves to this service.

-The service is staffed by local Suffolk GPs and Nurse Practitioners in Bury St Edmunds, Haverhill, Ipswich, Felixtowe, Stowmarket, Leiston and Wickham Market and is an NHS service delivered by the Suffolk GP Federation.
+The service is staffed by local Suffolk GPs and Nurse Practitioners in Bury St Edmunds, Haverhill, Ipswich, Felixstowe, Stowmarket, Leiston and Wickham Market and is an NHS service delivered by the Suffolk GP Federation.

 You will be given a booked appointment and will be seen by a suitable local GP or nurse who will have access to your medical records (once consent is given).